 Enough of words; time for screenshots.
 Since this is a celebrity charity event, there will surely be celebs also in the audience such as Sir Alfred Brendel and Commander Willard White:

 Below is Trudie Styler as Clara.
 Her words here ("Farewell from your Clara, true to you to the death") come from a letter Clara wrote as a teen-ager desperately in love with Robert.
 Here she means that she would be willing to die for him.
 These words become an ironic leitmotif for Twin Spirits.
 They came true, but not as Clara imagined it.
 When Robert died, Clara the widow was only 37.
 She lived for another 40 years.
 But after she lost Robert, she wore only black and never remarried:

 Here's another shot of Clara with two of her alter-egos, Natalie Clein on the cello and Natasha Paremski on piano:

 Clara's third alto ego is the soprano Rebecca Evans, here singing "He came in storm and rain", a song Clara composed.
-In this review I'll focus on the story rather than the numerous musical excerpts, but I do have at least one screenshot of every musician:
+In this review we focus on the story rather than the numerous musical excerpts, but we do have at least one screenshot of every musician:

 Sting as Robert:

 Two of Robert's alter egos---Simon Keenlyside, baritone, and Iain Burnside on piano:

 Robert's third alter-ego is Sergej Krylov on violin: